-Keystone College is accredited by the Middle States Association of Colleges and Secondary Schools Commission on Higher Education, 3624 Market Street, Philadelphia, Pa.
+Keystone College is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, Pa.
 19104, 267-284-5000; bachelor's degrees in business, accounting, and sports and recreation management and associate degree in business administration accredited by the International Assembly for Collegiate Business Education, 11374 Strang Line Road, Lenexa, KS 66215, 913-631-3009; approved by the Pennsylvania State Board of Education; and approved for veterans' benefits.
-It is a member of the College Entrance Examination Board, College Scholarship Service, the American College Testing Program, the Commission for Independent Colleges and Universities, the Pennsylvania Association of Colleges and Universities, Northeastern Pennsylvania Independent Colleges, the Council for Advancement and Support of Education, the College and University Personnel Association, the Council of Independent Colleges, Association of Independent Colleges and Universities of Pennsylvania, National Association of Independent Colleges and Universities, Northeastern Pennsylvania Alliance of Colleges and Universities, American Council on Education, and the Colonial States Athletic Conference.
+It is a member of the College Entrance Examination Board, College Scholarship Service, the American College Testing Program, the Pennsylvania Association of Colleges and Universities, the Council for Advancement and Support of Education, the College and University Personnel Association, the Council of Independent Colleges, Association of Independent Colleges and Universities, Northeastern Pennsylvania, National Association of Independent Council on Education, and the Colonial States Athletic Conference.